Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Abstract

 \section{Abstract}

-3D Gaussian Splatting (3DGS) is an emerging technique for photorealistic 3D scene rendering.
-However, rendering city-scale 3DGS scenes on mobile devices, e.g., your smartphones, remains a significant challenge due to the limited resources on mobile devices.
-A natural solution is to offload computation to the cloud; however, naively streaming rendered frames from the cloud to the client introduces high latency and requires bandwidth far beyond the capacity of current wireless networks.
+3D Gaussian splatting (3DGS) is an emerging technique for photorealistic 3D scene rendering.
+However, rendering city-scale 3DGS scenes on resource-constrained mobile devices in real-time remains a significant challenge due to two compute-intensive stages: level-of-detail (LoD) search and rasterization.

-In this paper, we propose an effective solution to enable city-scale 3DGS rendering on mobile devices.
-Our key insight is that, under normal user motion, the number of newly visible Gaussians per second remains roughly constant.
-Leveraging this, we stream only the necessary Gaussians to the client.
-Specifically, on the cloud side, we propose asynchronous level-of-detail search to identify the necessary Gaussians for the client.
-On the client side, we accelerate rendering via a lookup table-based rasterization.
-Combined with holistic runtime optimizations, our system can deliver low-latency, city-scale 3DGS rendering on mobile devices.
-Compared to existing solutions, \proj achieves over 100$\times$ reduction on data transfer and up to 8.9$\times$ speedup while retaining comparable rendering quality.
+In this paper, we propose \proj, an effective solution to accelerate city-scale 3DGS rendering on mobile devices.
+Our key insight is that, \textit{under normal user motion, the number of newly visible Gaussians within the view frustum remains roughly constant}.
+Leveraging this temporal correlation, we propose a temporal-aware LoD search to identify the necessary Gaussians for the remaining rendering stages.
+For the remaining rendering process, we accelerate the bottleneck stage, rasterization, via preemptive $\alpha$-filtering.
+With all optimizations above, our system can deliver low-latency, city-scale 3DGS rendering on mobile devices.
+Compared to existing solutions, \proj achieves up to 6.6$\times$ speedup and 85\% energy savings with superior rendering quality.
+Codes will be released upon publication.